splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 Here you can choose to manually type a message to use when notifying customers about their usage or you can choose a preconfigured template from your list of templates to load.
 Templates can be created and customized in _Config / System / Templates / Email or SMS CAP_

-Once your message fields has been populated either manually or by means of a template you can then confirm changes and save the notification.
-The new notification will be listen in the notification section and will be used to notify customers using this tariff
+Once your message fields have been populated either manually or using a template you can then confirm changes and save the notification.
+The new notification will be listed in the notification section and will be used to notify customers using this tariff.